bitcolorine/Je-suis-eclectique/_posts/2014-07-14-the-truth-about-making-any-kind-of-art.md

 By monitoring my reactions, I know when to stop researching and start doing.

-### Avoid thinking about making a living with what you're making.
+### Avoid thinking about making a living with what you're currently doing.

+It distracts, it makes you think about what others would like.
 Just remember: 2 years of practice.

 In my next post I will describe why Karl Lagerfeld is someone worth listening to.